 Safe Drinking Defined

 When does casual drinking become alcoholism, though?
 The short answer is it’s hard to determine.
 The effects of having a few drinks can differ from person to person.
 That said, there are two definitions of what is often considered “safe drinking.”
-The National Institute on Alcohol Abuse and Alcoholism (NIAAA) has its own recommendation it calls “low risk” drinking, which sets limits for what levels of drinking will put you at low risk for developing an alcohol abuse issue later on.
+The National Institute on Alcohol Abuse and Alcoholism (NIAAA) recommends “low risk” drinking, which sets limits for what levels of drinking will put you at low risk for developing an alcohol abuse issue later on.
 This comes out to no more than three drinks on any single day and no more than seven drinks per week for women, and no more than four drinks on any single day and no more than 14 drinks per week for men.

 What Are Signs of a Drinking Problem?